-I'm an interpreter who's been in DC for 4 years (as of 2012).
+I'm an interpreter who's been in DC since 2008.
 I love it here!

 I speak a couple languages, have lived with 30 roommates at my last count (I've lived in 3 different group houses with month-to-month leases, & lots of subleasers).

 I treat your place like my own.
 I do my best to be a very considerate guest, and to be understanding and helpful if anything comes up that we need to solve together while I'm staying in someone's place.
 I'm a host too, so I take care to be the guest I'd want to host :).
 I like to be independent and interactive, as much as the two can be balanced.
 I often prefer to do my own thing, but love to chat with a host and learn about their hometown through their eyes too.
 I've done a lot of couchsurfing and couch-hosting in my days.

 If I had a life motto I think it'd be either "Get involved.
 Be content." or "There, but for the grace of Fortune, go I." My roommate's would likely be "So it goes."
 We're all doing our own life adventures, and it's nice when we can connect them.